 “Intro (prod.
 Cyht)” sets the stage: an unknown narrator gives a brash description of the story’s setting, Nightmare Park, before giving way to Chasey the Illest‘s troubled and introspective words, where he immediately questions why things have to be the way they are in the world that the artist resides in.
 By establishing a realistically fictitious approach to the mixtape, Chasey gives himself the freedom to fully embody the message of his music without being confined by the details.

 Through the 17 tracks on Nightmare Park, Chasey continuously outdoes himself with clever and meaningful lyrics, delivered through a sharp flow that has obviously come from a lot of practice and a lot of passion.
 Many of the all too familiar themes that come up in honest, vulnerable hip hop are present, but through the unique lens of a singular human vessel, contributing to the sea of personal stories that turn cold statistics into living, breathing examples of how our society fails so many.

 B: So first, tell us your name and what you do

 CTI: My name is Chasey the Illest, I’m 20 years old, I’m from the west side of Detroit, and I’m an underground artist, I’m a rapper.
 I don’t like saying rapper, cuz I do more than rap, it’s kind of like rap-singing.
-I call it an artist because, to me a rapper just be rapping, but an artists put stories together, they focus on their words, they try to paint a picture in your mind, so yeah.
+I call it an artist because, to me a rapper just be rapping, but artists put stories together, they focus on their words, they try to paint a picture in your mind.